Next Tory leader odds: The favourites to replace Boris Johnson

 PM now odds-on to be replaced in 2022

-Bookmakers have shortened the odds on Boris Johnson being replaced as prime minister following outrage over claims he attended a “bring your own booze” gathering at the height of lockdown.
+Bookmakers have shortened the odds on Boris Johnson being replaced as prime minister following outrage over his attendance at a “bring your own booze” event at the height of lockdown, especially now that news of two more rule-breaking Downing Street parties have emerged.

-Several Tory MPs have broken rank to say claims of a No 10 garden party on 20 May 2020 may be resigning matter – warning that Mr Johnson’s position could soon be “untenable”.
+Several Tory MPs have broken rank to say the No 10 garden gathering on 20 May 2020 may be resigning matter – warning that Mr Johnson’s position could soon be “untenable”.

 Mr Johnson is now odds-on to be replaced in 2022, according to one leading betting firm.
 “Our betting indicates the PM is unlikely to see out the year in No 10,” said Coral’s John Hill.